python/devguide/committing.rst

    Fix warning message when :func:`os.chdir` fails inside :func:`test.support.temp_cwd`.
 Patch by Chris Jerdonek.

-The inline Sphinx roles should be used to assist readers in finding more information and context on the changes made.
+The inline Sphinx roles can be used to assist readers in finding more information and context on the changes made.
 If the inline link does not provide additional context, an inline reST code block should be used instead::